-It is not a new concept that foreigners have flocked to in Japan- some for leisure and some for residence.
+It is not a new concept that foreigners have flocked to Japan- some for leisure and some for residence.
 In 2017 alone, 53.5% of the 99 000 immigrants went to the country permanently.
 Also, around 218 000 permits are available to temporary and seasonal labor migrants.
 With the continuous rising of migration rates, Japan implemented what is known to be a historic immigration reform last April of 2019.
 This reform allowed for more accommodating visa programs that helped 345,000 immigrants relocate to Japan for the next five years.
 The reform enabled residence for low-skilled workers for up to five years.
-Meanwhile, foreigners with specialized skills are open to an indefinite time.
+Meanwhile, foreigners with specialized skills are open for an indefinite time.

 But back in the 1960s, Japan had an existing immigration policy that allowed foreign workers (mainly Koreans and Chinese) to take residence in their country.
-However, this only applied for highly skilled workers.
+However, this only applied to highly skilled workers.
 In contrast, low and unskilled workers cannot gain entry to the country.
 A reform happened in the 1980s when there were more jobs than workers.
 But this only involved easing the restrictions for some because unskilled workers and low-skilled ones still had to fight for their spots.

 Modern times have allowed for changes that have been beneficial for both foreigners and locals.
 Japan expects foreign workers to contribute 40% in the net increase among highly skilled labor in the upcoming four years, according to Showa Women’s University business professor Naohiro Yashiro.
-Residents of Japan have shown positive responses and have been most accommodating with the growing population of foreigners.
+Residents of Japan have shown positive responses and have been most accommodating to the growing population of foreigners.
 Compared to European and American nations, where conflicting opinions on immigration and national identity have made it difficult for foreigners to feel at ease, Japan’s reception has been favorable.

 Job Hunting in Japan